 Almost everything we know about the ongoing primary election contest is mediated through some kind of screen.
-And while the rise of new media has helped to partially shatter the one-way mirror effect of the traditional media, the major media conglomerates still exert enormous influence in negotiating the public’s experience of the election process.
+While the rise of new media has helped to partially shatter the one-way mirror effect of the traditional media, the major media conglomerates still exert enormous influence in negotiating the public’s experience of the election process.

-But Sanders’ supporters have contended for months that the mainstream media coverage of his campaign has given him short shrift, dedicating much less coverage to his campaign overall and condescendingly dismissing his candidacy, despite his ability to draw large, excited crowds.
+But Sanders’s supporters have contended for months that the mainstream media coverage of his campaign has given him short shrift, dedicating much less coverage to his campaign overall and condescendingly dismissing his candidacy, despite his ability to draw large, excited crowds.

 As Matt Taibbi recently argued, many in the mainstream journalism establishment set out to cover candidates with immature, high-school-like prerequisites for determining whether they are “electable.”
 According to Taibbi, campaign-trail journalists have determined Sanders is “unelectable,” arguing, among other obnoxious standards, that he doesn’t “kiss enough babies.”